FGtatsuro/ansible-terraform/README.md

 |terraform_download_tmppath|Path downloaded Terraform archive is put temporary.|str|/tmp/terraform.zip|
 |terraform_bin_dir|Path Terraform binary is put|str|/usr/local/bin|

 - These variables are valid only on Debian/Alpine Linux, and they aren't used on OSX.
-On OSX, latest binary is installed by Homebrew Cask.
+On OSX, latest binary is installed by Homebrew.
 - If you want to overwrite values, please check https://www.terraform.io/downloads.html.

 Role Dependencies